ioannis-vm/OpenSees_Model_Generator/README.md

 4. I found a bug! / You really should have used XYZ / I would like to share an improvement

 Thank you for bringing this to my attention!
 Please send me an email.
-I am `iοαnnis_νm@berκeley.edυ`, but don't copy paste the address, for it will start dancing Zorbas and drink ouzo.
+I am `iοαnnis_νm@berκeley.edυ`, but replace the greek characters, otherwise they will start dancing Zorbas and drinking ouzo.
 Opa!